dytanium/upworkrss/tasks.md

 * Bulk status update

 # Dashboard
+- Redo the pagination design - make it like Gmail
+- fire the browser event from the pagination code? rather than a wire:click and an @click
-- Continue working on top and bottom menus
+- Continue working on top menu
-[x] - Can we put the bottom paginator at the true bottom of the page?? - NO
-- Cloak the two dropdown menus - theres a flicker on page reload
+[x] - Can we put the bottom paginator at the true bottom of the page?? - NO [x] - Cloak the two dropdown menus - theres a flicker on page reload
 - Need to add a status icon/badge somewhere - peep the livewire page with the transaction status
 - Sketch the bulk UI and how it will work
 - Begin the bulk UI stuff - use flex, flex-grow, etc